brandonparee/personal-website/src/data/resume/index.md

 **Achievements**

 * Assisted in launch of new [Opel](http://opel.ie) and [Vauxhall](https://vauxhall.co.uk) marketing websites
-* Wrote Javascript and Sass to assist in implementation of new Adobe Experience Manager components
+* Wrote Javascript and Sass to assist in implementation of new Adobe Experience Manager components for Opel/Vauxhall sites
 * Created tool to allow developers to use local code with production content, allowing bugfixes to be accomplished much faster
 * Created tool to assist developers in writing documentation
 * Assisted in creation of tool to bundle documentation into a distributable PDF